davidjbuchanan/MS4-LiveStrong/README.md

 ### Features Left to Implement
-Content Elaboration
-- Of the other two other main topics (Play & Learn and Rest & Relax) and the store page to add a commercial element.

-Confirmation modals
-- Addition of confirmation models allows the user the opportunity to review seletions and choices.
-This would be a valuable addition for the prevention of inadvertant deletion of records.

 Elaboration of search facility
 - This could be extended to include a search of the blog app's content.
 At the moment it is limited to just commecial products and services.